bentoml/BentoML/docs/source/get-started/installation.rst

 Editable install
 ----------------

-You may want an editable install to:

-- Stay up-to-date with the latest features and bug fixes;
-- Contribute to the BentoML project and test code changes.

-Clone the repository to your local folder and install BentoML with ``pip``:
+Install BentoML in editable mode is useful when you are testing your code changes in a local copy of the BentoML project.
+First, Clone the repository locally and install BentoML with ``pip install -e``:

 .. code-block:: bash